Stock market today: Wall Street nears records as it closes another winning week - ExBulletin

 In the bond market, Treasury yields rose slightly, but the moves were calmer than earlier this month, when they jumped as traders forcefully pushed back their rate cut forecasts.

-On foreign stock markets, indices developed modestly and mixed in Europe.
+In foreign stock markets, indices were mixed.
 In Asia, several markets were closed for the Lunar New Year holiday.

 Tokyo's Nikkei 225 edged up 0.1% after hitting a 34-year high earlier in the day.